jordijoangimenez/rt-mbs-examples/README.md

 ## Running

+Two different deployments have been created to test this project, `internal` and `external`:
+- The `internal` deployment consists of an end-to-end setup consisting of a 5G Core with MBS features, a gNB and a UE.
+Everything ready to be tested on the *internal* network using only the components deployed.
+- The `external` deployment consists of only the 5G Core with MBS features.
+It is configured to accept connections of *external* gNBs.

 First modify the `.env` file.
 Change the `DOCKER_HOST_IP=<your_host_ip_address>` with your machine's IP address, like this `DOCKER_HOST_IP=192.168.1.2`.
 This lets the UPF + MB-UPF use your machine's Internet connection to route the traffic using NAT.

-To run the Docker images, select either the internal deployment or the external deployment and from the top level directory of the repository:
+To run the Docker images, select either the `internal` deployment or the `external` deployment and from the top level directory of the repository:

 ### Internal Deployment